helloworldG97/StudySpace/README.md

 Study Space is a modern desktop application built with JavaFX that provides a complete learning ecosystem for students.
 The application features a beautiful glassmorphism UI design with multiple study tools and progress tracking capabilities.

+## 👥 Team

+Developed by passionate computer engineering students from the University of Mindanao:

+### 👨‍💻 **Daryl James Padogdog**
+- Computer Engineering Student
+- University of Mindanao

+### 👩‍💻 **Irish Cassandra Gulen**
+- Computer Engineering Student
+- University of Mindanao

+### 👩‍💻 **Kristina Cassandra Delos Santos**
+- Computer Engineering Student
+- University of Mindanao

+**About the Team:**
+We are a dedicated team of computer engineering students passionate about creating innovative learning solutions.
+Our goal is to empower students with modern, efficient, and engaging study tools that make learning more effective and enjoyable.

 ## ✨ Key Features

 ### 📚 Study Tools